Beacon technology has completely revolutionized both business and marketing.

 The travel and hospitality industries are embracing the power of beacons as well.

-Virgin Atlantic uses beacons to remind passengers to have their boarding passes ready when approaching security checkpoints and to notify them of entertainment specials before boarding.
+Virgin Atlantic used them to remind passengers to have their boarding passes ready when approaching security checkpoints and to notify them of entertainment specials before boarding.

-They even use data transmitted from beacons to monitor cabin temperatures and alert staff to pass out blankets when it gets too cold.
+They even use data to monitor cabin temperatures and alert staff to pass out blankets when it gets too cold.

 Concierges at Starwood Hotels & Resorts use beacons so that they can greet guests by name upon arrival.